ZoomTen/nailit/README.md

     )
 ```

+#### Cleaning up block content

-Here's where we trim the spaces.
+Here's where I trim the spaces.
 The final line is what will ultimately be the value for `content`.
 I do like how Nim lets me do this kinda thing.

 ```nim trim spaces on either end of the content
 var contentStripped = contentBuf